Youssouf Assogba: Club career

 Assogba began his career with the youth academies APEC and Kraké in Benin.
 On 21 November 2019, Assogba signed with Amiens SC from Benin.

 On 13 September 2021, he joined Boulogne on loan.
 On 30 March 2022, Assogba moved on a new loan to Jönköpings Södra in Sweden.

+In September 2024, Assogba joined Championnat National 2 club Bordeaux.

 International career

 Assogba debuted with the Benin national team in a friendly 2–1 win against Ivory Coast on 6 September 2020.